Common Mistakes with Foundation Repair

 Because a house can easily be damaged when repairs are carried out by inexperienced workers, we already wrote a blog post about some of the problems that Houston homeowners could face when repairing their own foundations.
 To better understand the importance of hiring a professional foundation repair contractor with a proven track record of success, here are a few more foundation repair problems you may face if you hire untrained and unskilled workers.

-When it comes to foundation repair projects, poor workmanship may refer not only to incomplete or defective work, but also failure to follow house plans, specifications, and industry standards.
+When it comes to foundation repair projects, poor workmanship may refer not only to incomplete or defective work but also failed to follow house plans, specifications, and industry standards.
 As well, some inexperienced workers might not know how to use specialized equipment correctly.

 For instance, a common mistake we see is workers failing to push piers to the point of refusal when lifting a home to repair its foundation.
 Piers that aren’t driven all the way down through unstable soil until bedrock or other solid stratum is reached won’t provide adequate support for the structure above.
 Contractors using fewer piers than specified is another issue we come across quite often.
-In both these situations, the structure may become unstable overtime, which might lead to major structural damage that could render the house uninhabitable.
+In both these situations, the structure may become unstable over time, leading to major structural damage that could render the house uninhabitable.

 Ignoring Existing Foundation Problems

 When existing foundation problems are ignored, a series of repairs might be required later on.
 This could involve more hassle, inconvenience, time, and additional costs for you.
-For example, an inexperienced contractor may focus only on repairing a large crack in your foundation, without trying to identify and fix the underlying cause of the issues, which could be a collapsed pier.
-If the contractor repairs the crack without also replacing the pier to bring the foundation back to its original position, the initial crack may reappear shortly after the repair and more cracks may develop in the future.
+For example, an inexperienced contractor may focus only on repairing a large crack in your foundation without trying to identify and fix the underlying cause of the issues, which could be a collapsed pier.
+Suppose the contractor repairs the crack without also replacing the pier to bring the foundation back to its original position.
+In that case, the initial crack may reappear shortly after the repair, and more cracks may develop in the future.
 As a result, you might need to hire another contractor to correct the problem.

 Installing Specific Elements Incorrectly